moneyadviceservice/mas-standards/git-standards.md

 * Don't split a single logical change into several commits.
     > For example, the implementation of a feature and the corresponding tests should be in the same commit.

-* Commit early and often.
+* Prefer commit early and often.
     > Small, self-contained commits are easier to understand and revert when something goes wrong.
 And this is particularly useful for using git-bisect.
     > **Tip:** Use git add -p to interactively stage specific portions of the modified files.